How do I track my money? (Simple ways to understand what is going on)

 Let this be a revelation that spurs you into action to live within your means or increase your means.

-How to track your spending
+How to track your money

-Your bank and or credit card statements will be a good starting point to track your money and where it all goes.
+Your bank and credit card statements will be a good starting point to track your money and where it goes.
 Some accounts will already categorise it for you making the analysis easy.
 Especially if online.
 This means that some or all of the tracking may be happening for you without much effort on your part.

 If not you can get a simple spreadsheet together with all the key categories, reviewing your bank statements and receipts to put together a picture of your spending.